sergiodxa/flagged/README.md

 Instead of using the implicit return from the function or the render Prop in a ternary expression, as shown in the Render prop exemple, you can render a fallback in case the feature is disabled using renderFallback prop.

-**This will only work if you have a render function or children defined*

 ```tsx
 import * as React from 'react';
 import { Feature } from 'flagged';